 Setup is easy, so what can and can't you do with multiple Amazon Echos?

 Multiple Echo functions and features

-In reality, not that much.
+In reality, there isn't that much that changes by having more Echo devices.
 The core functionality of Alexa and the Echo (whether that's the Dot or not) doesn't really change when it's doubled up, with minimal syncing between the two.

 There are a few areas with all the Echos will sing in harmony, but for the most part, each works as an individual.

 Some things are synced to your Alexa account and those are therefore accessible on the various Echo devices you might have scattered around the house.
 Add something to your to-do list or shopping list and it's immediately available elsewhere too.